Vincent-Mattana/Decoder/project-context.md

 ### Secret Uncovered Notification
 A dramatic full-screen notification that appears when a secret message is successfully decoded:
-- Large golden "SECRET UNCOVERED" text displayed center screen
+- Large "SECRET UNCOVERED" text displayed center screen.
-- Styled similar to game achievement notifications
+- Styled with a gold color, drop shadow, and 'Cinzel Decorative' font reminiscent of Elden Ring victory text.
-- Fades in and out over 4 seconds
+- Fades in and out over 4 seconds against a semi-transparent dark overlay.
-- Dark overlay to enhance visibility and dramatic effect

 ### Visual Feedback
 The UI provides visual cues:
-- Highlighted/hovered letters (runes) with an intensified pulsing glow, without changing size to prevent overlap
+- Highlighted/hovered letters (runes) with an intensified pulsing glow.
-- Selected letters (runes) with a gentler pulsing glow
+- Selected letters (runes) with a gentler pulsing glow.
-- Color-coded feedback on letter mapping
+- Color-coded feedback on letter mapping (Blue for user-mapped, Green for hinted).
-- Progress indicator for decoding
+- Progress indicator for decoding (subtle color shift in selection glow).

 ## Styling Details

 The application uses a dark-themed UI with:
-- Dark background (#121212)
+- Dark background (#1a1a1a).
-- Glowing text effects using text-shadow
+- Glowing text effects using text-shadow.
-- Runic symbols for encrypted text (2.25rem size)
+- Runic symbols for encrypted text (2.25rem size).
-- Doubled space width between words (1rem) for better message readability
+- Distinct styling for mapped (blue) and hinted (green) letters for clarity.
+- Elden Ring-inspired font and styling for the "SECRET UNCOVERED" notification.
-- Fixed positioning for control elements
+- Fixed positioning for control elements and keyboard.
-- CSS variables for dynamic spacing and responsive adjustments
+- CSS variables for dynamic spacing and responsive adjustments.
-- Interactive elements with hover and focus effects
+- Interactive elements with hover and focus effects.

 ## Deployment